 The international frameworks set up by the Agenda 2030 for Sustainable Development Goals, the Sendai Framework for Disaster Risk Reduction, the Paris Agreement on Climate change all advocate for an increasing focus on resilience and inclusion.

-The conference will have the following specific objectives:
+The conference had the following specific objectives:

 - Identifying effective ways to ensure inclusive recovery and reconstruction processes for governments, international organisations, NGOs and civil society groups to create opportunities for active and meaningful participation of the communities in recovery to make this process more inclusive.